 3. Do I bring a gift to a mehndi party?

-Usually no gift is required for a mehndi party, and nobody brings one.
-The party is a hand-decorating event, which is very informal and a lot of fun.
+Usually, no gift is required for a mehndi party, and nobody brings one.
+A party is a hand-decorating event, which is very informal and a lot of fun.
 Culturally no gift is expected for any of the pre-wedding celebrations except for the wedding.

 A priest is doing the wedding rituals for the couple in a local temple.
 Photo credit: Richard Bretherton.

 Share this article with your friends who are also interested in Indian weddings.
-Should you have any other questions about Indian weddings or need any help, feel free to contact us at .
+Should you have any other questions about Indian weddings or need any help, feel free to contact us at email@example.com.